distributedci/dci-rhel-agent/virtual-setup/README.md

 # Deploying a virtual environment of the dci-rhel-agent

 ## Introduction
 This playbook will provide a way to deploy a full virtualized environment of the `dci-rhel-agent` with one jumpbox and one SUT.

 ## Installation of the requirements
 ```
 cd virtual-setup/
-ansible-galaxy install -r requirements.yml
+ansible-galaxy collection install -r requirements.yml
 ```

-Download Centos 7 qemu base image and put it in `/var/lib/libvirt/images/CentOS-7-x86_64-GenericCloud-2009.qcow2`
+Download Centos 7 qemu base image and put it in `wget https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud-2009.qcow2  -P /var/lib/libvirt/images`

+Ensure that you can login locally without password:

+`ssh <my-login>@locahost`

 ## Running the virtual setup